John Houston (immigrant)

 John Houston (1689 or 1690 – 1754) was an Irish-born American planter.
-He immigrated from Ireland to Colonial America in the 1730s.
+He immigrated from the Kingdom of Ireland to Colonial America in the 1730s.
 During the voyage the passengers learned that the ship's captain planned on robbing the wealthy passengers of their gold sovereigns.
 They took control of the vessel and sailed to Philadelphia.
 After living a number of years in Lancaster, Pennsylvania, Houston moved his family and established a plantation in what is now Rockbridge County, Virginia.
 His great-grandson was Sam Houston.

 Background

 During the Wars of the Three Kingdoms, the Houstons and other Presbyterians emigrated from Scotland and settled in Ulster.
 The great migration from Scotland to the north of Ireland occurred between 1640 and 1670, during the later stages of the Plantation of Ulster.
 Houston descends from baronets (Sir Patrick Houstoun, 1st Baronet).
 Sir John Houston, a baron, built a castle near Johnstone in Renfrewshire, Scotland.
 He received an estate, given to an ancestor, Sir Hugh de Paduinan, after he saved the life of Malcolm, King of Scotland.
 The area was known initially as Hugh's-town for Sir Hugh and became what is now known as Houston (Note: Haley states, "the settlement that grew up around it became known as Hughstown, the common source of variant family spellings of Houstoun, Houston, and Huston".) (/ˈhuːstən/ HOO-stən), in Renfrewshire, Scotland.